Automatic continuity, unique Polish topologies, and Zariski topologies on monoids and clones: Classical monoids

-\textbf{(\ref{theorem-surjective-i}).} Since the pointwise topology is a semigroup topology for $X^X$, it is also a semigroup topology for $\Surj(X)$.
+\item if $X$ is countable, then $\Surj(X)$ with the topology $\S_1$ embeds into $\N^\N$ with the pointwise topology. \end{enumerate} \end{theorem} \begin{proof} \textbf{(\ref{theorem-surjective-i}).} Since the pointwise topology is a semigroup topology for $X^X$, it is also a semigroup topology for $\Surj(X)$.
 If $X$ is countable, then $\Surj(X)$ is $G_{\delta}$ in $X ^ X$, and so it follows that the pointwise topology is a Polish semigroup topology on $\Surj(X)$.